ScatterAdd/nine-mens-morris/README.md

 - Toggle at runtime with the “L” key the menu shows the current language.
 - Default language can be set by editing
-  `CURRENT_LANG = "de"` or "en" in
+  `CURRENT_LANG = "de"` or "en, fr, es" in `nine-mens-morris.py`
-  `nine-mens-morris.py`
-- Additional languages (e.g. French/Spanish)
+- Additional languages French/Spanish
-  may be added in the future.

 ## Known notes
 - Wayland/remote desktops can influence window/input
   handling depending on your setup.